openactive/openactive-es-example/README.md

 If you want to play with indexing templates then you can revise this, rebuild your indexes and re-harvest data.

-## Crawl feeds
+## Crawl the data

 The script that will harvest the opportunity data is `bin/harvest.rb`.
 It uses the [OpenActive](https://github.com/openactive/openactive.rb) ruby gem to walk through feeds.

 You can run it using the following command: